rikiya-ohashi/ooservo/README.md

 **The TekuteruServo hardware can be purchased here:** [**Buy TekuteruServo**](https://tekuteru.handcrafted.jp/items/121327019)

-For questions about TekuteruServo, you can chat with an **AI assistant** via [NotebookLM](https://notebooklm.google.com/notebook/272725f0-6a1c-4c52-9597-6384a2f88f91).
+For questions about TekuteruServo, you can chat with an **AI assistant** via [Gemini Notebook](https://notebooklm.google.com/notebook/272725f0-6a1c-4c52-9597-6384a2f88f91).

 ## Table of Contents